Multi-volume author, Stuart Kenyon introduces us to the first in a series, “Subnormal”:

 These are the high points of the plot, there are several smaller subplots also.

 While seeming to be irreconcilable, these plots and subplots are woven into a fascinating tale.
 Mr. Kenyon has brought us an interesting angle to the typical dystopian future story.

-I have to say that learning about Asperger’s through Paul’s eyes was very rewarding.
+I have to say that learning about Asperger’s Syndrome through Paul’s eyes was very rewarding.

 This is definitely a good read.
 The ending left me glowing!